feast-dev/feast/CONTRIBUTING.md

 > Setup [pre-commit hooks](#pre-commit-hooks) to automatically format and lint on commit.

 ### Unit Tests
-Unit tests can be used to verify the Feast Go Client's functionality:
+Unit tests for the Feast Go Client can be run as follows:
 ```sh
 go test
 ```